Cybersecurity

 The Rules of Engagement and Penetration Test Report

 The PMO has provided additional direction on what 3PAOs should include in both their Rules of Engagement (ROE) and Penetration Test Report documents.
-A notable addition to the ROE from previous version of the guidance is the requirement to include the following statement:
+A notable addition to the ROE from the previous version of the guidance is the requirement to include the following statement:

 Appropriate personnel such as the CIO, CISO, and ISSO are informed of any critical high-impact vulnerabilities as soon as they are discovered.